Taking Care When Managing Continence

 Commodes can be useful, especially if the person’s bed or chair is a long way from the toilet.
 Most commodes can be adjusted, so the height is right for effective use.
 Some are wheeled and can be positioned over the toilet.
 Commodes with a large bucket or chemical commodes are also available for times when the bucket can’t be emptied straight away.

 Urinal bottles and other urinal containers are available for men and women and can be useful when it is difficult to get to the toilet.
 To make them easier to use and to prevent spills when emptying, some have lids or a collection bag attached and some are shaped for use when lying down.
 Disposable urinal bags are also available.

-Pads might get in the way when going to the toilet; washable pants with a built in pad, or stick on pads or pull up pads may be easier.
-Night time pads are extra absorbent for greater protection and there are waterproof protection pads for use on beds and chairs; be aware of the risk of skin damage when sitting or lying on extra layers or damp surfaces.
+Pads might get in the way when going to the toilet; washable pants with a built-in pad, stick-on pads or pull-up pads may be easier.
+Nighttime pads are extra absorbent for greater protection and there are waterproof protection pads for use on beds and chairs; be aware of the risk of skin damage when sitting or lying on extra layers or damp surfaces.

 Taking Care to Manage Continence when disorientated or forgetful.

 Getting to the toilet on time can be affected by memory loss or disorientation; the person may not recognise the feeling that they need to go to the toilet, they may not remember to go regularly, may not be able to find or recognise the toilet and may forget to use it properly when they are there.

 Tips to overcome memory or orientation problems when going to the toilet:

 - Establish a routine with reminders to go to the toilet regularly.
 Written reminders may be enough, or audible and picture reminders can be set up on a mobile phone or interactive reminder screen.